minio/docs/source/glossary.rst

      The use of an algorithm to create a unique, fixed-length string (a `value`) to identify a piece of data.

    healing
-     Restoration of data from partial loss due to bitrot, drive failure, or site failure.
+     Restoration of data from partial loss due to bit rot, drive failure, or site failure.

    health diagnostics
      A suite of MinIO :ref:`API endpoints <minio-healthcheck-api>` available to check whether a server is